 April 9, 2019:

-The April 9th Study Session’s discussion of impact fees began with an introduction by staff and the impact fee update process.
+The April 9 Study Session’s discussion of impact fees began with an introduction by staff and the development impact fee update process.
 Staff requested guidance from Mayor and Council on refining the project list and consideration of service area configuration.
 Mayor and Council indicated that a single City-wide service area would not be supported.
 Staff also discussed with Mayor and Council the state requirement that fees must be refunded if they are not spent within 10 years.
 The requirement to refund unused funds is why it is important to create a project list that can be completed within a set timeframe.
 Discussion continued with the determination of the impact fee rates.
 Staff explained they will research different service area scenarios, configurations, and possible fee structures and come back to Mayor and Council.

 Agenda Item #7: